costa86/safepass/README.md

 TLDR: Keep the security key file intact!

 The security key is a file that works as a `master key` to encrypt/decrypt passwords in the database.
 If you tamper with it, you will lose access to all the passwords you have saved so far!
 It's located on the same path as the database, under the name `safepass.key`

+## 6. Troubleshooting

+In case you run into issues if you install it using cargo, make sure you've installed the following:

+    sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libssl-dev sqlite3 libsqlite3-dev